 Work I’d never be good at and struggle with.

 Switching to the work I was made for had the biggest net impact on my productivity, results and happiness.

 If you can’t invest in the test right now, check out the 16 personalities test instead which gives you a general look at you as a person.

 Whatever you do, I hope it makes a difference for you.

-DM me on Instagram to tell me which made the biggest difference for you.
+DM me on Instagram or comment below to tell me which made the biggest difference for you.